nkitan/autowall/README.md

 ## Requirements
 - Rust (see `Cargo.toml` for dependencies)
 - Unsplash API key
-- Linux environment (tested with WSL for Windows integration)
+- Any WSL Distro (Windows Subsystem for Linux)
 ---